korede-ishola/Customer-Retention-Prediction-System/README.md

 After comparing the initial models, hyperparameter optimization was performed using Optuna.

-For XGBoost, parameters explored included:
+For XGBoost, parameters explored were:

 * `n_estimators`
 * `learning_rate`